hiowenluke/booms/README.md

 ### Client

 Create file boomsConfig.js under your project root path to configure Booms client if needed.
 It can be omitted if it is the default value as below.
-See [demo file](./examples/client/boomsConfig.js) to learn more.
+See [demo file](./examples/client/boomsConfig.js).

 ```js
 module.exports = {